gaberull/excel_gcp_mysql_webapp/README.md

 ### Installation Instructions

+**Initial Notes:**

-The files in this repository are not *currently* organized according in the same structure as they are on my server, and thus one cannot simply clone this repository and expect it to work correctly.
-To set it up correctly as I have, perform the following steps
+- The files in this repository are not *currently* organized according in the same structure as they are on my server, and thus one cannot simply clone this repository and expect it to work correctly.

-**Steps:**
+  - Throughout my server-side development process, I have been peforming an SCP every time I wanted to push changes to the server rather than just pushing/pulling from my git repo
+- To set up the correct directory organization perform the following steps
-*I'm going to assume you already have an Apache2 webserver running on a GCP Compute Engine virtual machine*
+  - For the sake of simplicity, I'm going to work with the assumption that you already have a working Apache2 webserver running on a GCP Compute Engine virtual machine - *clearly a big assumption*

+#### Steps

-- View the ```director_structure.md``` file [here](https://github.com/gaberull/file_uploader/blob/53a487423b6c002aa9a1586a5fc43ad429248bb6/directory_structure.md)
+- View the ```director_structure.md``` file here: [directory_structure.md](directory_structure.md)
 - TODO: FINISH these steps

 ## Setting up and configuring Composer for PHP